Multi-objective optimisation via the R2 utilities: Optimisation problem

 where the error term is given by $\epsilon(\delta, P, N, J) = \sqrt{\frac{2}{J} \log(\frac{4N}{\delta})} \sum_{n=1}^N C_{n-1} (1- \frac{1}{P})^{N-n}$, with $C_n := \sup_{\boldsymbol{\theta} \in \Theta} (S_{\boldsymbol{\theta}}(f(\mathbb{X})) - S_{\boldsymbol{\theta}}(f(X_n)))$ denoting the maximum scalarised regret at round $n=1,\dots,N-1$ and $C_0 := C$. \end{proposition}

 \paragraph{Number of samples} As expected, the error decreases to zero as we increase the number of Monte Carlo samples: $\epsilon(\delta, P, N, J) \rightarrow 0$ as $J\rightarrow \infty$.
 Note that we can bound this error by an input-independent constant $\epsilon(\delta, P, N, J) \leq CP \sqrt{2 \log(4N/\delta) / J}$.
 As a result, if we wanted to achieve a specific error of $\epsilon > 0$ with probability $1-\delta$, then we could set the number of Monte Carlo samples to be $J = \lceil 2C^2 P^2 \log(4N/\delta) / \epsilon^2 \rceil$.
 This number is arguably much larger than what is required in practice and could be easily improved by a more careful application of some stronger concentration inequalities.
-Nevertheless, this result gives a useful indication on what factors effect the performance guarantee.
+Nevertheless, this result gives a useful indication of what factors affect the performance guarantee.
 For instance, we see that the number of objectives $M$ only enters into the calculation via the upper bound $C$, which is determined by both the objective function and the R2 utility.

-\paragraph{Noisy submodular optimisation} The idea of solving a submodular optimisation problem when there is uncertainty in the function evaluations has been addressed before in the topic of submodular optimisation under noise.
-For example, Kempe et al. \cite{kempe2003pnasickddm} considered an influence optimisation problem in a social network, whilst Singla et al. \cite{singla2016ptacai} considered some applications for crowdsourced image collection.
-The fact that we incur an additive error in the performance bound is known to be a direct consequence of our uncertainty in the function evaluation.
+\paragraph{Noisy submodular optimisation} The idea of solving a submodular optimisation problem when there is uncertainty in the function evaluations has been addressed before in the area of submodular optimisation under noise.
+For example, Kempe, Kleinbery and Tardos \cite{kempe2003pnasickddm} considered an influence optimisation problem in a social network, whilst Singla, Tschiatschek, and Krause \cite{singla2016ptacai} considered some applications for crowdsourced image collection.
+The fact that we incur an additive error in the performance bound is known to be a direct consequence of the uncertainty in the function evaluation.
 In our case, this error arises from our Monte Carlo estimate of the R2 utility, which can be easily reduced at the expense of more computational power.

 We now illustrate a simple example of this approximate greedy strategy on the hypersphere problem in \cref{eg:hypersphere}.
-In particular, we illustrate empirically how the observed performance changes in this problem when we vary the number of Monte Carlo samples and number of objectives.
+In particular, we illustrate empirically how the observed performance changes in this problem when we vary the number of Monte Carlo samples and the number of objectives.

 \begin{example} [Hypersphere] Consider the R2 utility optimisation problem \eqref{eqn:r2_utility_problem}, where the feasible objective space $f(\mathbb{X})$ is the $M$-dimensional hypersphere and the performance metric $U$ is the standard R2 utility \eqref{eqn:standard_r2_utility} with the reference point set to $\boldsymbol{\upsilon}=(1,\dots,1) \in \mathbb{R}^M$.
 For this problem, the Pareto front of interest is just the surface of the hypersphere lying in the non-negative orthant: $\mathbb{Y}^* = \mathcal{S}^{M-1}_+$, which we defined in \cref{sec:hypervolume_indicator}.